Berenddeperend/blog/src/projects/uses.md

 tags: post
 layout: layout.njk
 title: Uses
+summary: Flexing with the things I bought to make up for a mediocre personality.
+posted: 31-07-2021
+featured-img: /img/uses-temp.jpg
 ---

 Inspired by [Wes](https://wesbos.com/uses), here's a list of some of the cool things I own